jivimberg/jivimberg.github.io/source/_posts/2018-12-01-interviewing-in-silicon-valley.markdown

 As with most things in life **you have to try and fail in order to get better**.
 There is no other way around it.

-I have to confess, at first, I was terrified about doing interviews.
+I have to confess; at first I was terrified about doing interviews.
 It had been almost 5 years since the last time I interviewed back in Argentina.
 Fortunately, my friend [Luketua][Luketua][^3] was there to give me a great piece of advice: _do low-risk interviews_.

-__One of the fastest ways of conquering fear is by JUST DOING the thing you fear__ (the second ride on a rollercoaster is not as scary right?).
+__One of the fastest ways of conquering fear is by JUST DOING the thing you fear__ (the second ride on a rollercoaster is not as scary, right?).
 So take that first step!
 Pick a company you find interesting, but _it's not your first choice_ and schedule an interview.
 Even if you _completely_ screw up you will at least have the experience of having gone through it, so the second time won't be as scary.
 Maybe you'll even learn which topics you need to focus your practice.
 Just go for it, __you've got nothing to lose__.

 # Programming questions

 Programming questions are the heart of the technical interview and thus what you’ll spend more time preparing.
 Some people believe that [_the technical interview model is completely broken_][15].
-I don’t really know if [they work or not][16], I just know that **they're part of the game, so you better prepare for it**.
-Having said that, if you are really against _"whiteboard interviews"_ **[check this list][17]** of companies that **don’t rely on this kind of questions**.
+I don’t really know if [they work or not][16], I just know that **they're part of the game, so you'd better prepare for it**.
+Having said that, if you are really against _"whiteboard interviews"_ **[check this list][17]** of companies that **don’t rely on these kind of questions**.
 Just keep in mind that _you might be limiting your options_.

 ## Cracking the coding interview (6th edition)